from training.npr.org: https://training.npr.org/sources/craig-santos-perez/

 Idowu “Jola” Ajibade is an assistant professor of geography at Portland State University.
 She uses an environmental justice and political ecology lens to study the intersection of climate adaptation, urban sustainability and societal transformation.

-Philip Higuera is an associate professor in the Department of Ecosystem and Conservation Sciences at the University of Montana, where he leads the PaleoEcology and Fire Ecology Lab.
+Philip Higuera is a professor in the Department of Ecosystem and Conservation Sciences at the University of Montana, where he leads the PaleoEcology and Fire Ecology Lab.

 Ernesto Alvarado is a research associate professor of wildland fire sciences in the School of Environmental and Forest Sciences at the University of Washington.